CSCfi/bastion/README.md

 ```
 [cloud-user@test bastion]$ ansible-playbook bastion.yml
 ```
-This will make this host a bastion host.
-Through this bastion host we can access internal machine.
+This playbook will create a user khabir, and place khabir's public key in /home/khabir/.ssh/authorized_keys file so that user khabir can pass Through this bastion host to access internal machine.
-For that we need to download ssh.config file in our local machine from git repo and then from the local machine we do the following.
+Next part is we need to download ssh.config file from git repo in our local machine and then from the local machine we will connect to internal machines.
 If in the ssh.config file has following settings
 ```
 Host internal_server1
 HostName 192.168.1.33